|

 Margin Abuse

 Use of margin in a brokerage account magnifies the potential profit and the potential loss.
 It increases volatility of the account and can actually lead to the account having a negative balance, in which the client owes the brokerage firm money.
 Therefore, the use of margin should only be used when the client is fully aware of all the risks.
-When the broker fails to notify the client of the risks, the broker may be liable.
+When the advisor fails to notify the client of the risks, the advisor may be liable.

 Options